 We have done almost every day hike in Grand Teton National Park, and Delta Lake is definitely one of our favorites!

 If your idea of a great hike includes close-up mountain views, a picture-perfect alpine lake, and a little off-trail scrambling for extra adventure, then hiking to Delta Lake in Grand Teton is perfect for you!

 This hike has it all!
 From the opal-colored waters fed by nearby glaciers to the straight-on view of the iconic Teton peaks, the hike to Delta Lake is the quintessential Grand Teton experience.

 If you only have time for one hike while visiting Grand Teton National Park, this is the one to choose!

 The hike to Delta Lake is 7.2 miles and gains over 2,200 feet, making it quite the climb.
 The last half mile leaves the main trail and is not maintained by the park service.

 More so, this “off trail” section is the steepest part of the climb to Delta Lake and entails some scrambling, so be sure you are ready for a bit of exercise!

-With over 300,000 acres and 200 miles of hiking trails, there is plenty to explore in Wyoming’s Grand Teton National Park.
-From the dramatic, jagged peaks of the Teton Range, to the glacier-fed waters of the beautiful lakes, to the many moose, bears, and flowers and the meandering Snake River, we have yet to find a place as beautiful as Grand Teton National Park.
+Delta Lake is located in Wyoming’s Grand Teton National Park, just 30 minutes from the adorable town of Jackson.
+From the dramatic, jagged peaks of the Teton Range, to the glacier-fed waters of the beautiful lakes, to the many moose, bears, and flowers, and the meandering Snake River, we have yet to find a place as beautiful as Grand Teton National Park.